VISIT IMPORTER'S WEBSITE

 People: Pancho Bugallo & Sebastián Zuccardi, Owners & Winemakers

-Cara Sur is a small winery formed in 2011 as a partnership between two couples who were inspired to revive ancestral vines and produce honest wines from these traditional Argentine varieties.
+Established in 2011, Cara Sur is a partnership between two couples who were inspired to revive ancestral vines and produce honest wines from these traditional Argentine varieties.

 The Feiring Line 8/2019